 There is much more to EDS than loose joints.
 People with EDS often have pains that don’t seem to come from their joints, but rather from nerves.
 They may be tired all the time, and run out of stamina in activities that most people can continue for much longer.
 They may sometimes be mentally foggy – enough to harm students’ class performance.
 They may have dizzy spells and blackouts.
 They may bruise and bleed more easily than others.
 They may have various problems with their stomach and intestines.
 And although often very intelligent and academically-successful, they may be hampered by anxiety, or panic attacks.
 All these are features of their inherited condition, and various other features can also be present, in varying degrees from one person to another.

 Strangely, the above facts are hardly ever taught in American medical schools, or even in postgraduate specialty courses.
 The only specialists who claim expertise about EDS are geneticists.
 They can diagnose EDS and work out what type the patient has, but they generally don’t get involved with treatment.
 Moreover, there are far too few geneticists, and it can often take a year or even more to get an appointment with one.
-While there are some doctors in the USA who do indeed care for all aspects of EDS, they are very few indeed and stretched very thin.
+While there are some doctors in the USA who do indeed care for all aspects of EDS, they are very few indeed.
 As with geneticists, they have extremely long waiting lists and very little time to spend with their patients, beyond the first visit.